shpml/fundamentals/10_chapter/09_assessment.md

 <article id="trogdor" class="burninating"></article>
 ```

-Finding an ID and setting it as equal to a variable:
+Finding an `id` and setting it as equal to a variable:

 ```js
 document.getElementById('trogdor');